All Episodes

 That's what's required.

-And I think if Israel shows this resolve, if the Israeli government shows this resolve, then America, first of all America, would respect it.
+And I think if Israel shows this resolve, if the Israeli government shows this resolve, then America, first of all, America, would respect it.

-A little bit of a lengthy question, and I know the phone connection here's not the best, but I want to ask you this because it's it's a it's a topic that's really roiling much of the American population.
+Let me try this quite a little bit of a lengthy question, and I know the phone connection here is not the best, but I want to ask you this because it's a topic that's really roiling much of the American population.

-And that is that the war has two aspects the PR spin war and the reality.
+And that is that the war has two aspects: the PR-Spin War and the reality.

 I don't think that Israel can ever win a media war, and I don't think George Bush can ever win a media war because the world's media is not interested in the facts of reality in this current conflict.